Top 3 Questions to Ask Yourself Before Choosing a College

 3. How is the school preparing me for my life after school?

-Thinking about your next four years can feel daunting, but which college you go to extends even further than the next four years.
+Thinking about your next four years can feel daunting.
+The college you choose affects more than just those years.
 The college you choose also affects your career and professional prospects.

-All colleges offer resources and opportunities to help students to build their resumes while on campus.
-Depending on what you like to do and what career you want, find out what opportunities the college of your dreams offers to build your resume.
-This might include: study abroad, internships, community-based learning, volunteering, experiential activities, conducting research, career training and counseling, and 5-year masters programs.
-The four years you spend in college are your time to work with others to prepare yourself for the outside world and a career.
+All colleges offer resources to help students build their resumes.
+These opportunities vary based on what you like to do and your career goals.
+Find out what your dream college offers.
+Opportunities might include study abroad, internships, community-based learning, and volunteering.
+You might also find experiential activities, conducting research, career training, and 5-year master’s programs.
+Use your college years to prepare for the outside world and a career.
 What’s important to you?

 Choosing the Right College for You

-This blog was written to get you thinking and brainstorming about what you want from college and what type of college will make you happy and successful.
-If you want to put those thoughts on paper, we’ve created a worksheet (coming soon) that asks these questions (and more!) to help you figure out which college is right for you.
+This blog encourages you to think about what you want from college and what will make you happy and successful.
+We’ve also prepared a worksheet (coming soon) with these questions and more to assist you in finding the right college for you.
 You can fill out one worksheet or one for every college that you’re interested in attending.
 Remember, this is your decision!

 More Helpful Reads: